silasschroeder/QTSF/README.md

   - Include py files of neural forecast models ✅
   - Learn where to modify py files for qml ✅
   - Learn how to create modification ✅
-  - (look at litlogger for proper metric & artifact handling); CHANGE: look at any metric visualization tool (TensorBoard) ✅
+  - (look at litlogger for proper metric & artifact handling); Currently W&B, Previously TensorBoard ✅
-LOGS: `tensorboard --logdir rossmann-store-sales/rossmann-solution-silas/lightning_logs`

 - 26.02.2026:
   - create QPatchTST ✅